Back

 It is a form of answer to declare that it is consciousness that scans space-time.
 Then, the question becomes what other conceivable forms of the answer are.

-Can the reason for consciousness scanning space-time be explained from the perspective of cerebral (nerve) physiology?
+perspective of cerebral (nerve) physiology?
 Various functions and phenomena in the nervous system, such as the secretion of transmitters by synapses and the transmission of electric signals, are also aggregations of events distributed and lying in four-dimensional space-time.
 However profoundly you seek scientific knowledge from this perspective, you will just enrich theories developed in B-series time.
 It is difficult to imagine a situation in which A-series time can be induced from such examination.

 You should be careful about the thinking pattern of reducing consciousness to elements concerning the cerebral (nerve) physiology in the dual sense.
 First, much of the specific content in awareness is usually provided by human group activities and cannot be explained by reducing the content of activities within the individual human nervous system.
 People have often pointed this out.
 Second, it is significant to note that prescription of consciousness should be examined more fundamentally, for example, with a focus on what space-time is all about, and that the hierarchy of the nervous system’s function is just one stratum positioned between consciousness and space-time.
 Just as the information and communication system is established on the basis of multilayered protocols from the hierarchy of physical structures to hierarchies closely connected to applicable business, the system realizing phenomenon of consciousness must be based on comprehensive collaboration and networks of functions through multiple hierarchies.
 The cerebral nervous system is just one hierarchy of those series of systematic architectures, although it plays a crucial role.
 The higher level hierarchical function of consciousness cannot be reduced to the nervous system and the space-time structure supporting phenomena in the consciousness at a more profound level can be considered to comprise the basal layer of consciousness.